Cultural Protocols

 Aboriginality

-The Commonwealth uses three criteria's to determine Aboriginality.
-These are; heritage, identity and acceptance.
+The Commonwealth uses determines Aboriginality through heritage, identity and acceptance.
 Australia's Indigenous peoples are descendents and members of Aboriginal nations and people who identify as Aboriginal and are accepted by the Aboriginal community where they live and/or come from.
-Be aware that there are thousands of Aboriginal and Torres Strait Islanders who are displaced peoples.
+Be aware that thousands of Aboriginal and Torres Strait Islanders have been displaced.
 A 1989 National Indigenous survey revealed 47% of people are still in the process of tracing and/or being reunited with their immediate family and kinship ties.
-In the Indigenous community the degree of descent is irrelevant.
-The true matter is about kinship ties.
+In the Indigenous community, the degree of descent is irrelevant.
+The true identity lies within the kinship ties.
 The terms full blood, part or quarter Aboriginal or half caste are unacceptable and offensive to Indigenous people and should not be used